bytesized/utilities/README.md

 * **hexdump**: Prints the hexadecimal representation of file contents alongside the text contents.
 Automatically tries to fit output to the terminal width.
 Tested in Windows 10.
 * **markdown**: Uses the GitHub API to render a Markdown file as HTML.
 Takes an input file and an output file.
 Tested on OSX.
 * **regmv**: Moves files in a directory by performing regex substitution on their filenames.

+# Configuration Files

+* **universal.bashrc**: This `.bashrc` file should be usable across operating systems.
+It features an unnecessarily heavy, full-color prompt.

 # To do